ballerina-platform/ballerina-distribution/examples/graphql-hierarchical-resource-paths/graphql_hierarchical_resource_paths.md

 # GraphQL service - Hierarchical resource paths

-The resources in Ballerina GraphQL services can have hierarchical resource paths.
-When a hierarchical path is present, an `OBJECT` type is created for each intermediate path segment with the same name.
+The Ballerina GraphQL package allows using hierarchical resource paths in the GraphQL resources.
+When hierarchical resource paths are used, an `OBJECT` type is created for each intermediate path segment with the same name.
 Every sub-path under a path segment will be added as a field of the created type.

-You may use hierarchical resource paths if you do not want to explicitly define an `OBJECT` type using `record` or `service` types.

-This example shows a GraphQL endpoint, which has a `profile` field of type `profile!`.
-A GraphQL client can query this service to retrieve specific fields or subfields of the `Profile` object.
+Hierarchical paths can be used when there is no need to define the `OBJECT` types explicitly.

 ::: code graphql_hierarchical_resource_paths.bal :::